cwern40/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Server-side routing is when the user makes a request for information and that request is sent to the server and then back to the user.
+Client-side routing is when the user makes a request and the javascript on their device already has that information and it then tells the browser to display it.

 - [ ] What does HTTP stand for?

+HyperText Transfer Protocol.

 - [ ] What does CRUD stand for?

+Create, Read, Update, and Delete

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Post maps to Create and is used to create new resources.
+Put maps to UPdate and is used to update resources.
+Delete maps to Delete and is used to delete resources.

 - [ ] Mention three tools we can use to make AJAX requests.

+axios.get is a request for the information from an API.
+Axios.put is a request to update a respource from an API, and axios.delete is a request to delete a resource from an API.

 ## Project Set Up